 About Cathal Horan

-Cathal is interested in the intersection of philosophy and technology.
-Specifically how technologies such as deep learning can help augment and improve human decision making.
-He recently completed an MSc in Business Analytics.
-His primary degree is in electrical and electronic engineering.
-He also has a degree in philosophy and a MPhil in psychoanalytic studies.
+Cathal is interested in the intersection of philosophy and technology, and is particularly fascinated by how technologies like deep learning can help augment and improve human decision making.
+He recently completed an MSc in business analytics.
+His primary degree is in electrical and electronic engineering, but he also boasts a degree in philosophy and an MPhil in psychoanalytic studies.
 He currently works at Intercom.
 Cathal is also a FloydHub AI Writer.